-Funding Department Total

-Departm ent Name Division Name Source Priority Requested

-• Water &Sewer/

-Public Works Stormwater 1 \$50,000

-Justification and =

-the pumps' m performed or components oving parts a n a scheduled wear out or b r (4) and stormwater (5) nd metal are exposed to a d basis to extend their u reak down, emergency re eep the pumps operationa a corrosive environ seful life and main pairs are necessar ment.
-Routine i ntain operation y.
-Readily avail maintainence i s.
-When pum

-Additional fur Town's daily ( nding will allo nefits or Alternative/Adv ws the Town to make tin are vital to the
+Sewer & Stormwater Pump Maintenance Departr nent Name ame Division Name Funding Department Priority Total Requested Public Works Water &Se 1 \$50,000 Justification and Description performed c components on a scheduled wear out or br ely repairs to ke d metal are exposed to a basis to extend their us eak down, emergency rep eep the pumps operational efits or Alternative/Adve seful life and main pairs are necessar throughout the ye ntain operation y.
+Readily avai ar is needed. s.
+When pump unding will allow operations. vs the Town to make tim Required Re as the pumps are vital to the New Pers Number of Positions Title Salary Fringe Benefits Cost Other Recurring Operating Costs Account Number Description Cost One Time · Account Number Description 401-9900-53 404-5500-53 Equiment Maintainence \$25,000 \$25,000

-Required Re

-New Pers sonnel

-Number of Positions Title Salary Fringe Benefits Cost

-Other Recurring Operating Costs

-Account Num ber C Description Cost

-One Time Costs

-Account Number Description

-Equiment Maintainence \$25,000

-401-9900-536 404-5500-538-4603 Equiment Maintainence \$25,000 \$25,000